 Pro: Keanu Reeves (+4pts)

-Keanu Reeves player himself—or at least a fictionalized version of himself—in this movie and it was simply excellent.
-In this movie, Keanu Reeves was sort of threw his weight around and was a thrill-seeker—attempting any dare or challenge set before him, no matter how ridiculous.
+Keanu Reeves played himself—or at least a fictionalized version of himself—and it was simply excellent.
+He was an antagonistic bully of sorts, as he used peer pressure to get his way.
+He was also a competitive thrill-seeker—attempting any dare or challenge set before him, no matter how ridiculous.
 He played a pretty minor role in this story, as he was temporarily competing for Sasha’s affection, but his role was memorable because of how funny it was.
-I would give examples of what I liked, but I really do not want to give it away, because you should really experience it for yourself.
-It was such a ridiculous part, but Keanu Reeves seemed to dive straight into it.
-The result was a really entertaining performance that worked really well for this movie.
+The things get said, the things he did, and the things he was willing to do for a thrill made this a really entertaining character that came entirely out of left field.
+It was such a ridiculous part, but Keanu Reeves dove straight into it with all of his charm and charisma, making it a really entertaining performance that had me laughing even after the movie was over.

-Ali Wong and Randall Park were entertaining comedically, but also delivered dramatically.
-Also despite the predictability of it, the plot of this story was effective, as it was easy to get invested in, and root for, the main characters.
-The comedy was also decent, and Keanu Reeves was absolutely excellent in his role.
-The movie was not great, but it had its moments and was entertaining enough for what it was.
+Ali Wong and Randall Park were entertaining comedically, but they also delivered dramatically.
+Then despite the predictability of it, the plot was still able to get me at least somewhat invested in the main characters.
+The comedy was also decent, and Keanu Reeves was an absolute comedic joy.
+The movie was not great, but it had its moments and it was entertaining enough for what it was.